ptakunju/Machine-Learning-Technique-for-Characterizing-Case-Hardening-Profiles-of-Industrial-Component/README.md

 A novel nonlinear eddy current inspection technique has been developed for characterizing the case depth profile of a component, making it suitable for both general applications and scenarios where the case-hardened region is not easily accessible.
 Its application to automotive bearing assemblies with complex geometries has demonstrated an impressive accuracy of approximately 95.7% in identifying acceptable assemblies.
 This technique shows great promise in effectively characterizing the case profile of induction-hardened parts, making it a valuable tool for quality assessment in industrial settings.

-## Acknowledgment

-The authors thank S. Brown and P. Predmesky of SKF Automotive Division (Plymouth, MI) for the technical support and providing bearing assemblies for testing.
-This work was supported by a Grant from SKF USA,

 ## References
-S. C. Chan, R. Grimberg, J. A. Hejase, et al., "Nonlinear Eddy Current Technique for Characterizing Case Hardening Profiles," *IEEE Transactions on Magnetics*, vol. 46, no. 6, pp. 1821-1824, 2010.
+S. C. Chan, R. Grimberg, J. A. Hejase, P. L. Takunju, et al., "Nonlinear Eddy Current Technique for Characterizing Case Hardening Profiles," *IEEE Transactions on Magnetics*, vol. 46, no. 6, pp. 1821-1824, 2010.